 a.
-Sunshine Requirement: A Host Community shall ensure that impact fee invoices include a specific description of how the claimed impact fees were spent, including each line item for each good or service charged stating its cost, purpose, and relation to a Marijuana Establishment's operations.
+Sunshine Requirement: A Host Community shall ensure that impact fee invoices include a specific description of how the alleged impact fees were spent, including each line item for each good or service charged stating its cost, purpose, and relation to a Marijuana Establishment's operations.

 b.
-A Host Community shall transmit its impact fee invoice to a Marijuana Establishment no later than one month after the anniversary of the date the Marijuana Establishment received a final license from the Commission.
-A Host Community's failure to transmit the impact fee invoice to a Marijuana Establishment within the prescribed time shall result in a forfeiture of any CIF for the applicable year of operations.
+A Host Community shall transmit its impact fee invoice to a Marijuana

+Establishment no later than one month after the anniversary of the date the

-c.
+Marijuana Establishment received a final license from the Commission.
+A

+Host Community's failure to transmit the impact fee invoice to a Marijuana c.
 A Host Community shall ensure that the impact fee invoice is restricted to the license number(s) operating from the licensed Premises alleged to have impacted the community.
 For CMOs, a Host Community shall transmit an impact fee invoice to a Marijuana Establishment and an MTC.